jamisbrill/SmartWatch/README.md

-# SmartWatch
+# SmartWatch Analyser
-A program to analyse and collect data from a database to then manipulate that dat
+A program and website to analyse and collect data from a database to then manipulate that data
+- Google Charts Api
+- Jfreechart
+- SQL Database
+-